pryn-kb/python-test/_episodes/14-writing-functions.md

 ~~~
 {: .python}

-## Defining a function does not run it.
+## Defining a function does not run it

 *   Defining a function does not run it.
     *   Like assigning a value to a variable.